 Look for the second right hand turn up a long rocky incline through the pine forest, emerging at a horse crossing.

 Turn left after this crossing, through the large ditch and onto the walking trail heading up Hackett Hill (above the water tower on your right).
 Hackett Hill affords lovely views of North Canberra on one side, and across to the airport and Queanbeyan.
-Coming off Hackett Hill, veer right onto the trail which brings you onto the main track heading towards the city.
+Coming off Hackett Hill, veer right onto the small trail which brings you onto the main track, where you turn right heading towards the city.
 Turn left under the power lines, onto "West 132 KV Track" following the power lines around the base of Mt Ainslie.

 After a few hundred metres, turn left again onto the "Old Tip Track to Summit", passing around a gate and heading up-up-uphill.
 Before this track reaches the road, veer right onto a smaller walking trail which mimics the contour of the road until just before the summit, where it lurches to the left up a newly constructed stairway, crossing the road onto the large traffic island which constitutes the summit of Mt Ainslie.
 At the beacon, pause briefly to take in the most famous picture-postcard view of the nation's capital, before heading down the stone stairs, across the road and onto the walking trail leading off Mt Ainslie.
 This trail offers the very best views of North Canberra, Civic, Lake Burley Griffin, Black Mountain and the Brindabellas beyond.
 Take the left-hand option at the fork near the base of the mountain, cross the main track and head directly into the Remembrance Nature Park, leading over a small footbridge behind the War Memorial.
 Cross Treloar Cres, skirt around the left of the War Memorial (coming from the rear), through the bus parking area and down the sloping lawn in front.